Steve Dillon: Career

 Along with Brett Ewins, Dillon started the seminal comic magazine Deadline in 1988, which continued for another seven years and was instrumental in supporting young, underground, comic artists such as Jamie Hewlett as well as championing and supporting new bands of the period such as The Senseless Things and Blur.
 Deadline is highly regarded for bringing underground comics and graphic novels into the mainstream during the 1990s. and can be considered as a precursor for publications such as Loaded and Dazed and Confused, as well as defining and promoting the nascent Britpop movement of the time.

 In mid-1989, Dillon met writer Garth Ennis, with whom he eventually had his most notable professional collaborations.
 During a social gathering about a year later in Dublin, Ennis recalls, "After everyone else had passed out, we sat up 'til dawn and killed off a bottle of Jameson, talking about what we wanted to do in comics- what we thought could be done with them, what the medium was for.
 I can recall a sort of mutual 'Oh yes, you.
 You're the one.
 You get it.'
 This was to pay off handsomely in the years to come."
 With Ennis, Dillon worked on Hellblazer and, later, on Preacher which concluded in 2000 after 66 issues.
-Dillon also created the character Dogwelder, featured in Ennis's series Hitman, and the aptly named Sixpack and Dogwelder comic series, that ran from 2016-2017.
+Dillon also created the character Dogwelder, featured in Ennis's series Hitman, and the aptly named Sixpack and Dogwelder comic series, that ran from 2016 to 2017.

 Preacher was made into a critically acclaimed TV show in 2016, starring Dominic Cooper.
 Dillon is credited as co-executive producer on the series.